sumeaqadraku/sumeaqadraku/README.md

-# Welcome to My GitHub Profile! 👋
+# Hi, I'm Sumea.
+A Python Developer. 👋

 ## About Me